micmejia/bible-dump/NKJV/Hebrews/Heb 4.md

 Therefore, since a promise remains of entering His rest, let us fear lest any of you seem to have come short of it.

 ###### 2
-For indeed the gospel was preached to us as well as to them; but the word which they heard did not profit them, [^a]not being mixed with faith in those who heard _it._
+For indeed the gospel was preached to us as well as to them; but the word which they heard did not profit them, not being mixed with faith in those who heard _it._

 ###### 3
 For we who have believed do enter that rest, as He has said: "So I swore in My wrath, 'They shall not enter My rest,' " although the works were finished from the foundation of the world.